-See, before I dated Jay, I was with this other dude on and off for about two years.
-Let’s just call him Douchebag.
-Douchebag was always borrowing money off me, asking me to buy him stuff, insisting that I give him rides, etc. My close friends kept telling me that he was just using me and that I needed to stop seeing him completely, but I didn’t listen.
-He became abusive, physically and emotionally, and somehow I still never clued in that this wasn’t normal.
+I used to be with Douchebag on and off for about two years.
+He was always borrowing money off me, asking me to buy him stuff, insisting that I give him rides, etc. My close friends kept telling me that he was just using me and that I needed to stop seeing him completely, but I didn’t listen.
+He eventually became abusive, physically and emotionally, and somehow I still never clued in that this wasn’t normal.

 This next part is painful to talk about, because I was SERIOUSLY stupid.
 Please keep in mind that this is 19-year-old Meghan we’re talking about, not 21-year-old Meghan.
 I’ll just cut down to the basics.

 - Douchebag had an Xbox.

 - Douchebag had no points on his Xbox account.

 - Douchebag asked if I could set up my credit card on his Xbox so we could rent and watch a movie.

 - I wasn’t sure, and said no at first.

 - Douchebag promised to only use it when I said it was okay.

 I relented, because I loved him and he loved me so nothing bad could happen, right?

 Within two weeks, my card was maxed out.
 I had had a balance of $700, and he spent $250.
 In two weeks.
 On video games.